kakrusch/docana-project-luka/README.md

 | relationships      | ok - O.K : 0.3847269   |

-- plot the similarity using  "t-distributed Stochastic Neighbor Embedding" to visualize the distribution
+After obtaining the scores, we plotted the similarity using  "t-distributed Stochastic Neighbor Embedding" to visualize the distribution of each OK.
+The results exhibit that 'ok' and 'okay' have the most simmilar word embeddings within all subreddits.
+More so, we can conclude, as visualized in the graphs that Askreddit and TIFU have the most similar OK distribution.

-- Results:
-      - within all subreddits "okay - ok" have the most similar embeddings
-      - Askreddit and Tifu have most similar distribution

 | ![Graph of Cosine Similarity of OKs in Askreddit](/figures/ok_askred.png)  | ![Graph of Cosine Similarity of OKs in League of Legends](/figures/ok_lol.png) |
 | ![Graph of Cosine Similarity of OKs in Relationships](/figures/ok_relations.png)  | ![Graph of Cosine Similarity of OKs in TIFU](/figures/ok_tifu.png) |